simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 * **Performance**: NTFS is optimized for performance, with features like disk defragmentation and efficient file allocation.
 It also supports advanced caching techniques, improving read and write speeds.
 * **Scalability**: NTFS supports large file sizes, allowing users to store and access files that exceed the limits of other file systems.
 It also supports large volumes, enabling the creation of storage systems with high capacity.

 To sum up, NTFS offers enhanced security, reliability, performance, and scalability compared to other file systems.
-It is a robust and versatile file system that is widely used in modern operating systems.
+It's a robust and versatile file system that is widely used in modern operating systems.

 ### Limitations of NTFS